 By Peter Griffiths and Olesya Dmitracova

-The data was also inflated by temporary factors - ticket sales for the London Olympics and a rebound from an extra public holiday in the previous quarter.
+However, the third quarter rise was boosted by ticket sales for the London Olympics - which the statistics office estimated accounted for a fifth of the quarterly increase - and a rebound from an extra public holiday in the second quarter.

-Sterling hit a one-week high versus the dollar and British government bonds extended losses after the data was released as markets reassessed the chances of more central bank asset-buying stimulus.
+Sterling hit a one-week high versus the dollar and British government bonds extended losses after the data was released.

 The ONS said the British economy had grown by 0.3 percent so far this year, but was still 3.1 percent below a peak in the first quarter of 2008.

-Output in Britain's service sector - which makes up more than three quarters of GDP - rose by 1.3 percent in the third quarter after a 0.1 percent drop in the second quarter.
+Output in Britain's service sector - which makes up more than three quarters of GDP - rose by 1.3 percent in the third quarter after falling 0.1 percent in the second quarter.
 That was the strongest quarterly growth since the third quarter of 2007.

 Industrial output was 1.1 percent higher, the strongest rise since the second quarter of 2010.
 Construction - which accounts for less than 7 percent of GDP - contracted by 2.5 percent.